 What Does a Physical Therapist Assistant Do?
-9 Duties You May Not Expect
+Exploring Their Duties

-You’re ready for a career that not only provides for your family, but also impacts others and lets you get out from behind a desk.
+You’re ready for a career that not only provides for your family, but also impacts others and lets you stay active.
 If you’ve always had a knack for taking care of and encouraging others, you could be a perfect fit for a physical therapist assistant career.

 What does a physical therapist assistant do?

 As we mentioned, PTAs work closely with a team of physical therapists, physical therapy aides and other PTAs to rehabilitate patients who are working to regain their full range of motion and strengthen injured or atrophied muscle groups.
 They spend lots of time working one-on-one with patients, observing their progress and showing them new stretches and exercises that aim to speed their physical recovery.